GMahmoud/virtual_costmap_layer/README.md

 # virtual_costmap_layer

-This package includes a plugin to add a virtual layer of obstacles and to define a navigation zone to the 2D costmap.
+This package includes a plugin to add a virtual layer of obstacles and to define a navigation zone in the 2D costmap.
 The user can define several geometric forms (point, line, circle, polygon) in the map frame.

 1. **Point**: geometry_msgs::Point [x, y, z=0]